Contrast-Security-OSS/DeveloperLearnGuide/docs/Log4Shell/How To Fix.md

 ## How To Fix

-Teams should leverage the Software Bill of Materials that tools like Contrast produce, to locate Log4J and other vulnerable libraries.
+Teams should leverage the [SBOM](https://www.contrastsecurity.com/security-influencers/securing-the-software-supply-chain-starts-with-a-software-bill-of-materials-sbom) (Software Bill of Materials) that tools like Contrast produce, to locate Log4J and other vulnerable libraries.
 These inventories provide immediate guidance on which applications are affected so that you can take action.

 We recommend looking at other applications where you have not yet created an inventory.
 You can use a tool such as SafeLog4J to evaluate these applications.

+Alternatively, check out how we can help to detect and protect your application